Long Lawford: Amenities

 Long Lawford has a primary school, and a playing field called King George's Field with a skate park which opened in 2013.
 It also has a Co-Op Food store situated on Townsend Lane.
 The two village pubs are the "Lawford Arms" and the "Caldecott Arms" both on Main Street.
 The village hall and main community centre is the Memorial Hall on Railway Street, which was converted from a former barn in 1959, and was named in honour of the fallen servicemen of Long Lawford.

 In November 2022, Cornerstone Community Church was established within the village. the church meets at the Memorial Hall each Sunday morning.
 There are also two other Churches in the village, Long Lawford Lighthouse and St John.

 Parish Council

-Long Lawford is governed by Long Lawford Parish Council, which consists of currently seven councillors.
+Long Lawford is governed by Long Lawford Parish Council, which consists of currently four councillors.
 They meet monthly at the Memorial Hall on Railway Street, on the second Tuesday of every month at 7.30pm.
 The public and press are allowed to attend these monthly meeting to ask question or watch discussions and proceedings of the Long Lawford Parish Council.
 All the agendas and minutes are published digitally on their website for all members of the public.

-The current Chairman of the Long Lawford Parish Council is Cllr.
-S. Jones.